Robust Bayesian Optimization via Tempered Posteriors: Additional Simulation Results

-We present our extensive simulation results across all configurations of the $61$ functions, choices of $g\in \{0, 1, 2\}$, and choices of $\alpha \in \{\text{tempered}, 1\}$.
+We repeat the same experiment as illustrated in Section \ref{subsec:simulation} but with lower $\sigma=0.01$ Gaussian noise settings.
+All configurations of the $61$ functions, choices of $g\in \{0, 1, 2\}$, and choices of $\alpha \in \{\text{tempered}, 1\}$ remain the same.
 The exact functional forms can be found in \citep{simulationlib}.
-Given the large experimentation size, we divide our visualizations based on the types of acquisition functions: probability of improvement ($g=0$), expected improvement ($g=1$), and the more explorative $g=2$ setting.
-For each table, we report the best average observed values across $5$ seeds for the standard posterior $(\alpha=1)$ and the tempered posterior.

-The main empirical takeaway from these tables is that tempering the posterior can substantially improve Bayesian optimization performance in less exploratory settings, particularly when $g$ is small and the acquisition function tends to overexploit.
-In contrast, tempering may become detrimental in more explorative configurations, such as when $g=2$, where the posterior is already sufficiently dispersed.
-In such cases, additional tempering can lead to excessive exploration, slowing convergence.
-In below we used abbreviations ``Dim'' (for dimension of the input domain), ``Avg Best Obs'' (for average best black-box function value observed during BO, across 5 seeds) for $\alpha=1$ (no tempering) and our schedule \eqref{eq:alpha-local}, for formatting purpose.
+Given this is the very low noise setting, we focus on best observed rather than regret as focused in the main text.